Time's Running Out

 Create a chore chart

 Summer time is a great opportunity for children to learn hard work and responsibility while parents are away at work.
 By setting up a chore chart and an allowance system, parents can teach their children the value of money and hard work.
 Also, a chores and allowance system can give a self-confidence boost to your children.
-Best of all, this can all be done safely within the home.

 Try a new craft